nile4000/swimpoint/README.md

 ### Physical Test Environment
 - **Environment:**
-  A 25-meter pool is sufficient for initial tests.
+  A 25-meter pool is sufficient for phase 1 tests.

 - **Test Procedure:**
   - The tester swims one length (25 meters) in the pool.